 - Sybase Central Java Edition viewer 4.3 (the graphical administration tool) and the latest plug-in for Sybase IQ.
-For details about using Sybase Central, see its online help. - Software Developer's Kit (SDK) which provides Open Client connections for ASE servers. - The Sybase jConnect JDBC Driver, version 5.5.
+For details about using Sybase Central, see its online help. - Software Developer's Kit (SDK) which provides native Sybase Open Client connectivity for Sybase clients and servers. - The Sybase jConnect JDBC Driver, version 5.5.
 The installation includes a recent EBF.
 If you install the jConnect driver, Java classes installed into a database can make JDBC calls to access and modify data.
 You need TCP/IP to use the jConnect driver.